vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 167 commits since the previous release, including 82 fixes.
+More than 168 commits since the previous release, including 82 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Dec  6 02:04:08 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Thu Dec  7 02:04:09 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER